-Jeane Dixon and the Psychic Hall of Fame
+Jeane Dixon and the Psychic Hall of Shame

 Do you remember Jeane Dixon?
 She was a world-renowned “psychic,” supposedly an advisor to several presidents, the author of eight books, and a syndicated columnist whose horoscope “predictions” appeared in hundreds of newspapers across the nation.